 You may opt to acquire some of your experience in a dental mission abroad.
 Please note that if you participate in an abroad program, you must never administer care to a patient.
 You must keep in mind that you should never allow yourself to be put into a position where your actions could be deemed unethical or irresponsible.
 These actions could ruin your chances for dental school admission.
 Please read the ADEA Guidelines for PreDental Students Providing Patient Care During Clinical Experiences Abroad before deciding to participate in a dental mission abroad.
 The Pre-Health Advising Office strongly recommends that students planning foreign medical and dental shadowing/volunteering have travel health insurance and Medical/Security evacuation insurance.
 Contact the University Health Center before you travel.
 The clinic offers travel health information and appropriate vaccinations to students.

 Quality Trumps Quantity

 Volunteering is a large portion of the dental school application which should not be neglected.
 Dental schools are looking for students who not only demonstrate that they can manage rigorous courses while staying busy, but also those who are compassionate, enjoy working with people and show direct evidence of their dedication to serving their community.
 Volunteering can be done in a clinical setting such as a hospital or hospice, but it can also be done with organizations such as Habitat for Humanity, the Humane Society, or any other organization (on-campus or off-campus) that the student is passionate about.
-Students should find a few volunteer organizations that mean something to them and be able to discuss their volunteer experiences during an interview.
 Dental schools are looking for students that show depth of commitment and substantial involvement and leadership in the community.

 If attempting to volunteer at a local hospital or clinic (e.g., Piedmont Athens Regional or St. Mary's Hospital), it is important to be mindful of deadlines and requirements.
 Most hospitals and clinics have a specific time-window each year that they accept and train potential volunteers.
 Further, most require volunteers to pass background checks and have up-to-date immunizations and tuberculosis testing.
 It is your responsibility to research deadlines and requirements when seeking out volunteer opportunities.